-Florists offer a range of floral products they re-produce on a regular basis for walk-in customers.
-They usually have a physical storefront although these days more florists are offering their products online.
+Florists offer a range of floral products they re-produce on a regular basis, usually from a ready catalogue such as gift bouquets for special occasions, flower posies in boxes or vases as well as funeral flowers.
+They usually have a physical storefront although these days more florists are offering their products via online.
 Additionally they may fulfil orders received through a third-party flower delivery network.

 On the other hand, a floral designer is a creative who specialises in designing unique floral creations for weddings or events.
 He or she usually works from a studio and does not necessarily always have flowers available in their cool room.
 Their creations are usually personalised or custom to what the client wants.

-However if you are after something which is personalised for you, then you most likely need the services of a floral designer.
+However if you are after something which is personalised for you or for an event that involves a consultative process, then you most likely need the services of a floral designer.
 Nonetheless a florist can also be a floral designer if they design arrangements.

 WHAT ARE THE SKILLS OF A TRAINED PROFESSIONAL FLORIST or FLORAL DESIGNER?